gitwillsky/dnspod/README.md

 ### Usage

-command way:
+Command way:

     dnspod your_email your_password

-config way:
+Config way:

     dnspod config

-simple config file:

-email = 2813013359@qq.com
-password = xxxxx
-domains = 1
-records = 1,4,5
+Before use config way,you must create a config file like config.conf.